Do You Heat Pesto Sauce?

 Ambient pesto, on the other hand (the kind you find in the pasta aisle of your supermarket, sold in glass jars with a long shelf-life), is slightly different.
 For this kind of pesto to be edible for so long, it will have undergone some form of heat treatment.

 Here at GO!
-Pesto, we go to great lengths to keep this kind of heat treatment to an absolute minimum, thereby preserving as much freshness as humanly possible.
-However, while we don't condone heating fresh pesto, we're a little less opinionated when it comes to the jarred stuff.
+Pesto, we go to great lengths to keep this heat treatment to an absolute minimum, preserving as much freshness as humanly possible.
+While we don't condone heating fresh pesto, we're less opinionated about the jarred stuff.

-In fact, we've got lots of recipes where the sauce is heated.
-This includes pasta bakes, paninis, pizzas, and many more.
+We've got many recipes where the sauce is heated, including pasta bakes, paninis, pizzas, and many more.
 Just be aware that exposing pesto to too much heat for too long will change its flavour.
-Whenever possible, therefore, we add it right at the end of the cooking process to minimise any flavour loss.
+Therefore, we add it at the end of the cooking process whenever possible to minimise any flavour loss.